Nazareth Area High School: Blue Eagle Marching Band

-About

-The Nazareth Area Blue Eagle Marching Band is one of many arts programs a part of the Nazareth Area High School.
-The band has been performing field shows since 1980 and has competed in a number of different competitive circuits; including U.S. Bands and Cavalcade of Bands.
-The band has won multiple nation championships.
-Their most recent accomplishment includes winning the Cavalcade of Bands Yankee open-class championships in November, 2021, at Hershey, Pennsylvania.
+The Nazareth Area Blue Eagle Marching Band is one of many arts programs in the Nazareth Area High School.
+The band has been performing field shows since 1980 and has competed in a number of different competitive circuits, including U.S. Bands and Cavalcade of Bands.
+The band has won multiple national championships.
+Their most recent accomplishment includes winning the Cavalcade of Bands Yankee open-class championships in November 2024 at Dallastown Area High School.